wacncontent/CustomizeTool/output/articles/cdn/cdn-manage-expiration-of-cloud-service-content.md

 ##See Also

-[How to Manage Expiration of Blob Content in the Azure Content Delivery Network (CDN)](./cdn-manage-expiration-of-blob-content.md
+[How to Manage Expiration of Blob Content in the Azure Content Delivery Network <!-- deleted by customization (CDN)](./cdn-manage-expiration-of-blob-content.md --><!-- keep by customization: begin --> (CDN)](/documentation/articles/cdn-manage-expiration-of-blob-content <!-- keep by customization: end -->
 )